-Foreigners can normally not buy land, but the tax is 0.03 – 0.15%, just for your personal information.
+Foreigners can normally not buy land, but the tax is 0.03 – 0.15%, just for reference.
 Consult with your agent or lawyer if needed, to confirm how to deal with the tax payments.

 The best places to buy property in Vietnam